Customer Analytics (MS)

 The Master of Science in Customer Analytics (MSCA) prepares and develops students for data-led, customer-centric, problem-solving, leadership roles that help companies make better business decisions.
-Our unique partnerships with business leaders and real-world opportunities give students the expertise required to stand out in this growing field and ethically succeed in today's information-rich environment.
+Xavier's unique partnerships with business leaders and real-world opportunities give students the expertise required to stand out in this growing field and ethically succeed in today's information-rich environment.

 The Master of Science in Customer Analytics is rigorous, highly quantitative and highly selective.
 We recommend: